Andr3w0w3n/BNRQ/README.md

 ### Notes Build v1.0
 - The *Render* button does not provide any additional prompts or confirmation and will just begin rendering.
 You can click cancel on the progress bar to terminate rendering.<br>
-      &#9;However, it will always render the script that it is currently rendering to completion before cancelling any further renders.
+             However, it will always render the script that it is currently rendering to completion before cancelling any further renders.
 - The *Clear* button will prompt the user if they would like to continue clearing the list of nuke scripts only if the number of files exceeds 5.
 - Details of a project will only give information of the project that is available.
 Only details beyond basic ones are Codec for mov's.
 - All file searches will start at where **File Search Start** is selected to start.
 It is not dynamic or keeps memory of previous locations.